 4. Medical facilities would be legally be able to distribute Class A Drugs to users, ensuring that the equipment, such as needles, are clean for each user.
 It is widely known that the spread of diseases, such as HIV and Aid, is attributed to users sharing needles.

 Maintaining Laws for Making Class A Drugs Illegal

 1. Drug cartels are unlikely to manufacture Class A Drugs to any acceptable standard.
 Regardless of how well a legalised system may be the monitoring of such would be almost impossible and enforcement even less likely.

 2. Drug cartels would still make vast sums of money each year that would be used, as it is now, for other types of criminal activity including, but certainly not restricted to, illegal arms trade, prostitution and human slavery.

 3. Regardless of how cheap Class A Drugs might be, by making them legal, does not alter the fact that drug addicts are generally not productive members of society.
 Class A Drugs often make a person incapable of work and therefore would still resort to crime in order to fuel their habit.
 Take a close look at a recent article on the abuse of meth and decide for yourself if these people are productive in society and that legalizing such an activity would indeed improve their situations.

 4. Clinics are already available to drug addicts that allow them to obtain free sterile needles.
 Legalizing any Class A Drugs would not improve the situation, in fact it could worsen with more widespread use of such drugs.

 Professor Mark Kleiman – Which Drugs Should Be Legal?
 How Legal Should They Be?

-Watch the video above as Professor Mark Kleiman provides an interesting insight into societies drug use.
+Watch the video below as Professor Mark Kleiman provides an interesting insight into societies drug use.